cvat-ai/datumaro/site/content/en/docs/formats/yolo_ultralytics.md

 ---
-title: 'YOLOv8'
+title: 'Ultralytics YOLO'
-linkTitle: 'YOLOv8'
+linkTitle: 'Ultralytics YOLO'
 description: ''
 ---

 ## Format specification

-The YOLOv8 format family allows you to define the dataset root directory, the relative paths to training/validation/testing image directories or *.txt files containing image paths, and a dictionary of class names.
+The Ultralytics YOLO format family allows you to define the dataset root directory, the relative paths to training/validation/testing image directories or *.txt files containing image paths, and a dictionary of class names.

 Family consists of four formats: